bio-tools/pub2tools/docs/output.rst

     The ORCID iD of a credit.
   typeEntity
     The `entity type <https://biotools.readthedocs.io/en/latest/curators_guide.html#entity-type>`_ of a credit.
-Always "Person", because currently the only source for credits is the corresponding authors of publications.
+Always "Person", because currently the only source for credits is the corresponding authors of publications. confidence_flag
+  From confidence_, so either "high", "medium", "low" or "very low".

 .. note::
   Empty or null values will be omitted from the output.